View Document Text

 information.

-business and credit analysis; capital structure and liquidation analysis, a review of all legal
+and credit analysis; capital structure and liquidation analysis, a review of all legal documentation

-from annual reports, prospectuses, filings with the SEC, corporate press releases, inspections
+annual reports, prospectuses, filings with the SEC, corporate press releases, inspections of corporate

-of corporate activities, conversations with the firm and/or competitors, financial newspapers,
+activities, conversations with the firm and/or competitors, financial newspapers, magazines and

-magazines and other sources.
-The Firm may also use research materials prepared by others in
+other sources.
+The Firm may also use research materials prepared by others in making an

-making an investment decision.
-During the research process, the Firm makes an assessment of
+investment decision.
+During the research process, the Firm makes an assessment of the quality of

-the quality of the security in question by examining among other things financial metrics of the
+the security in question by examining among other things financial metrics of the relevant company,

-relevant company, the integrity and strategic vision of the management team and the ability to
+the integrity and strategic vision of the management team and the ability to execute such strategy,

 The Firm then determines what is believed to be a fair valuation for the security based on a